Runi-VN/3rdsemester/Week39/25-wednesday/FetchAndPromises/README.md

 ![](https://i.imgur.com/Yh0tTWk.gif)
 For testing I update once every 2000ms (2 seconds)
 Notice that I use `https://studypoints.info/jokes/api/jokes/random` instead of the former `/jokes/period/hour`.
+The idea is to run the method once at invocation, and then again once every hour.